6 week Special

-ATA Black Belt Academy in Glenview is an independently owned and operated family business and a proud member of the American Taekwondo Association (ATA).
-The ATA is the premier martial arts instruction and training organization, dedicated to the martial arts discipline of Songahm Taekwondo, counting over 1,500 schools and 300,000 students worldwide.
+Glenview ATA Black Belt Academy is a Martial Arts School in Glenview, Illinois which is an independently owned and operated family business and a proud member of the American Taekwondo Association (ATA).
+The ATA is the premier martial arts instruction and training organization, dedicated to the martial arts discipline of Songahm Taekwondo, counting over 1,500 schools and 1million students worldwide.

 Grand Master Haeng Ung Lee (1936-2000) began his martial arts training in 1953 as a teenager in Korea.
 He entered the Korean Army as a Taekwondo trainer for special troops in 1956 (working with US servicemen) and retired years later to open a Taekwondo school at Osan Air Force Base.